 But to assume that everyone has the same luxuries is flat out elitist and classist.
 You can make keto work for you with a small town grocery store or in some instances – even a gas station!
 Do not feel like these things are completely necessary to be successful.

 Some do fine with this approach and others do not.
 Go by how your body feels, what your goals are, what your resources are, and where you’re at in your journey.

 The flexibility of “Lazy Keto” makes the diet more realistic and sustainable.
 I will often recommend people start here and optimize their choices as they grow accustomed to the lifestyle.
 Whatever that includes is up to you – it’s your life!
 Heck, you’ll probably even have less cheat days when you stop viewing food as good and bad!

 Lazy Keto is enough to manage my digestive system and improve my mental health.
 I’ve also lost 80 pounds effortlessly and have been able to maintain for 3+ years while following this approach.
-I’ve also consumed my fair share of fast food (no bun, please!).
-Make it work for you.
+Make it work for you!